Circadian Biology — Nobel Prize Science Reference

 Immediate morning light — same time every day

 Get 10–20 minutes of outdoor light or a 10,000 lux lamp within 30 minutes of your target wake time.
-Do this at the same time every day for at least 5–7 days.
-Consistency is more important than intensity — the SCN learns from repeated temporal patterns.
+Consistency matters more than intensity — the SCN learns from repeated temporal patterns.
+Cloudless outdoor morning light provides 10,000–100,000 lux; even overcast outdoor light delivers 5,000–25,000 lux — far above any indoor equivalent (Eastman & Burgess, 2009).

 3